-The European Commission is looking for innovative ideas that facilitate the use of Copernicus data and/or Copernicus services.
-The projects proposed should deliver concrete value for users (ideally, users should be involved from the start).
-Their technical feasibility should also be demonstrated, ideally through a prototype.
+The European Commission was looking for innovative ideas that facilitate the use of Copernicus data and/or Copernicus services.
+The projects proposed should have delivered concrete value for users (ideally, users should be involved from the start).
+Their technical feasibility should also have been demonstrated, ideally through a prototype.
 Applicants should have a clear plan for their project’s short- and long-term financing.
-The best teams will combine both technical and business expertise and show a strong commitment to the Project.
+The best teams were asked to combine both technical and business expertise and show a strong commitment to the Project.

 - Use of Copernicus data and services with respect to the Challenge topic

 - Project potential (Is the project innovative?
 Does it create value for the users?
 Is it feasible technically?)

 - Sustainability of the project (Have potential users/clients been involved in the design of the project?
 Are they willing to pay?
 How does the applicant intend to finance the project?
 Why is the project better than competing endeavours?)